Part 1

 The object of our faith is more important than its certitude.

-We can harbor doubts about God during distress and still exercise faith in him.
-We simply must set aside our feelings, take him at his word, and act accordingly.
+We can harbor doubts about God in times of distress and still exercise faith in him.

-The absence of doubt is not a prerequisite for faith in God.
-But a disregard for doubt accompanies our decision to trust him.
+The absence of doubt is not a prerequisite for faith in God, but a disregard for doubt accompanies our decision to trust him.

 Part 5